 The University of Edinburgh is one of the largest and most diverse universities in the UK.
-We host more than 35,000 students from some 137 countries studying across more than 150 academic disciplines.
+We host more than 39,000 students from some 156 countries studying across more than 150 academic disciplines.
 All our postgraduates benefit from our inspiring research culture.
 The academics involved in your teaching and learning are leaders in their field, and the University is dedicated to delivering high quality, innovative teaching.
-Your study will be enhanced by a wealth of resources and opportunities including
+Your study will be enhanced by a wealth of resources and opportunities including:

 Our ambitious internationalisation strategy aims to provide world-class experiences for students and ensures the teaching and research we deliver offers global benefits.
 We collaborate with a host of world-leading institutions in fields as diverse as e-science, engineering, life and medical sciences and arts and culture.
 We’re also a member of the global research network Universitas 21 and the European networks COIMBRA and LERU.

-We are 6th in the UK and 32nd in the world for employability according to the 2016 Global Employability Rankings and have a careers team dedicated to developing our already strong links with employers from all employment sectors.
+We are ranked 32nd in the world for the employability** of our graduates and have a careers team dedicated to developing our already strong links with employers from all employment sectors.
 We were also one of the first UK universities to develop commercial links with industry, government and the professions, and our commercialisation office, Edinburgh Research and Innovation (ERI) has helped launch 417 companies since 1967.

 The College of Medicine and Veterinary Medicine at The University of Edinburgh is an international leader in basic-to-clinical translational research.
 Our approach ranges from molecules to man, from bench to bedside, and from process to population.
 Our interdisciplinary groups, centres and institutes bring together basic and clinical academic staff in broad, thematic research concentrations encompassing basic sciences, translational and clinical research.
 Research within the College explicitly links biomedicine and veterinary medicine, in promotion of the concept 'One Medicine'.